Health Information Technology in Rural Healthcare

 HIPAA regulations are designed to provide a minimum standard for compliance with privacy and security, and one of the requirements is to perform an annual risk assessment.
 This risk assessment should look at all of the administrative, physical, and technological risks your organization faces.
 It is recommended that a third-party be involved in the risk assessment.
 Another set of eyes can be very helpful in identifying any risks.
-The ONC resources, Health Information Privacy, Security, and Your EHR and Security Risk Assessment Tool, provide information and resources that may be helpful.
+The ONC resources, Health Information Privacy, Security, and HIPAA and Security Risk Assessment Tool, provide information and resources that may be helpful.

 How can providers engage patients in electronic health information?